ajh30117/SunSymbolsWebsite/src/content/posts/book-review-how-to-avoid-a-climate-disaster-bill-gates.md

 ---
 template: blog-post
-title: "Flash Book Review: How to Avoid a Climate Disaster by Bill Gates"
+title: 'Flash Book Review: How to Avoid a Climate Disaster by Bill Gates'
-slug: book-review-how-to-avoid-a-climate-disaster-bill-gates
+slug: /book-review-how-to-avoid-a-climate-disaster-bill-gates
 date: 2022-09-02 16:31
 description: A quick book review of Bill Gates' 2021 book How to Avoid a Climate Disaster, and 8 important takeaways